M2vH/websitetest/index.md

 </svg>
 </div>

-then path with viewBox double size of parent div.
+then draw a path with viewBox double size of parent div.

 <div height="200" width="200">
 <svg id="mysvgpath"